akka/akka-projection/akka-edge-docs/src/main/paradox/guide/2-drone-location-to-cloud-service.md

 Java
 :  @@snip [drone_overview_api.proto](/samples/grpc/restaurant-drone-deliveries-service-java/src/main/protobuf/central/drones/drone_overview_api.proto) { }

-And implement it.
+And implement the service interface Akka gRPC generates for it.

 The `getDroneOverview` method asks the drone entity directly about its current state.

 The `getCoarseDroneLocations` is a bit more involved, querying using the `locations` column, and then using the Akka Serialization infrastructure to deserialize the found drone `State` instances.
 Grouping the drones